-Significant Risk Conclusion Revenue Recognition Under ISA240 there is a presumed risk that revenue may be misstated due to improper recognition of revenue.
-We did not identify any material weaknesses in the recognition of revenue.
-In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
-We did not identify any instances of inappropriate judgements or estimates being applied.
+Significant Risk Conclusion Revenue Recognition We did not identify any material weaknesses in the recognition of Under ISA240 there is a presumed risk that revenue may be misstated due to improper recognition of revenue. revenue.
+We did not identify any instances of inappropriate judgements or In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition. estimates being applied.
 One area susceptible to manipulation is the capitalisation of revenue expenditure on Property, Plant and Equipment given the extent of the Council's Capital programme.